 Under the Limit To menu we could limit to just peer reviewed publications or we could expand to include non-full text.
 However, let's just limit by date to retrieve more current results.
 Scroll down to change the Publication Date field to bring back articles from 2010 onwards.

-This action should have almost halved the results to over 1400 articles.
+This action should have almost halved the results to about 2000 articles.
 We could continue to limit the search using the Source Types and facets further below.
 However, let's stop here and move to step 6.

 6. Refine Results: Adjust the Search